The Garden Grazer

 January 20, 2022 at 7:51 am

 Glad you enjoyed, Anita!
-And yes, simply let the sauce cool, then store it in an airtight container in the refrigerator.
-(We find it keeps for about 5 days or so.)
+And yes, the sauce can be made ahead and stored in an airtight container in the refrigerator.
+(I find it keeps for several days so it's great made in advance!)

 Reply